Published 2026-03-19 · 10 min read·Updated May 8, 2026

 | Weaknesses | Offset thin margins by accelerating Walmart Connect growth (6x retail growth rate) and marketplace commissions — transforming from low-margin retailer to high-margin platform.
 Use Flipkart India model to expand marketplace internationally without inventory risk. | Address Walmart+ scale gap by bundling drone delivery, ad-free streaming, and exclusive product access to differentiate from Amazon Prime.
 Counter CEO transition risk by maintaining McMillon's strategic continuity through board involvement. |

-- Drone delivery adoption: Will the Wing expansion to 270+ stores drive meaningful order volume?
+- Drone delivery adoption — will the Wing expansion to 270+ stores drive meaningful Q1 order volume?

-- Furner's first year: Can the new CEO maintain McMillon's strategic momentum while navigating tariff uncertainty?
+- Furner's first full quarter — can the new CEO maintain McMillon's strategic momentum while navigating tariff uncertainty?

-The irony of Walmart's 2026 position: the company is executing its most successful transformation ever — and the stock fell 7% on earnings day.
+The irony of Walmart's 2026 position: the company is executing its most successful transformation ever — and the stock fell 7% on FY26 earnings day.
 The market wants Walmart to be the dominant everything-store.
 What Walmart is actually building is something potentially more valuable: a retail platform where physical stores, digital commerce, advertising, and logistics all reinforce each other.
+The May 21 Q1 FY27 print is the next test of whether that platform thesis is compounding.